-The Group Board is currently comprised of:
+The Group Board currently comprises:

 Peter Jay - Executive Chairman - in addition to being Group Chairman Peter also manages the Group's relationships with its nomad, brokers and professional advisers.
 Peter was formerly a corporate lawyer and a partner in DAC Beachcroft LLP.